Fashion & Textile History Gallery

 Thorstein Veblen laid out his theory of “conspicuous consumption” to highlight the

 performance in owning and displaying status goods.
-While status dressing was
+While status dressing was once

-to.”
-This is the paradox of contemporary status dressing — accessible luxury.
+is the paradox of contemporary status dressing — accessible luxury.

 The exhibition opens with a display of military and military-inspired ensembles, including